 Include a summary

 Make sure to include a summary when you wrap-up at the end, covering the key points you made throughout the presentation and how they all link together.
 People can lose track even during short presentations, so it’s important to add this in as your conclusion so that everyone finishes on the same page.

-If you want people to do something after your presentation – sign up for something, for example – include a strong call to action at the end.
+If you want people to do something after your presentation such as sign up for something, include a strong call to action at the end.
 Let them know exactly what you want them to do and why they should to it.

 Divide up sections in group projects

-If you are thrown into a group with people you don’t know, it is advisable to meet up at least three times before your presentation day.
-Google Docs and Word Online have made working apart easy, but you still need to physically meet your group to discuss points, organise your presentation’s layout and to practice.
+If you are asked to present as a group, it is a good idea to to meet up before your presentation day.
+This will allow you to discuss points, organise your presentation’s layout and to practice.